Skip To Main Content

 Summer Timeline

-Barrier Reduction Application There is no tuition due for Summer Semester.
+Barrier Reduction Application There is no tuition fee due for Summer Semester.
 Financial assistance may be available for transportation and other costs for families who qualify for Free/Reduced Lunch.
-Please download, complete the Barrier Reduction Application and verification process.
-Please complete ASAP.
+Qualified and Enrolled students, please download, complete, submit the Barrier Reduction Application and verification process ASAP.

 Youth ORCA Pass - Students ride free - please visit their website.